Lebanon Girls Softball results

-Thursday night results from Lebanon Girls Softball Association games played at Baird Park:
+Results from Lebanon Girls Softball Association games played last Thursday at Baird Park:

 8-UNDER